swilgosz/hanamimastery/data/stray/hanami-architecture-explained.md

 ### Summary

 I hope you've enjoyed this article, and if you want to see more content in this fashion, **[Subscribe to HM YT channel](https://www.youtube.com/channel/UC4Z5nwSfZrUO4NI_n9SY3uQ)** and **[follow me on Twitter](twitter.com/hanamimastery)**!
-As always, all links you can find the description of the video or in the [about page](https://hanamimastery.com/about).

-Also, If you have any suggestions of amazing ruby gems You'd like me to cover, or ideas on how to improve, please mention them in the comments!
+Also, If you have any suggestions of amazing ruby gems You'd like me to cover, or ideas on how to improve,** please mention them in the comments!**

 ### Special Thanks!